aptos-labs/aptos-ts-sdk/README.md

 [![NPM Package Version][npm-image-version]][npm-url]
 [![NPM Package Downloads][npm-image-downloads]][npm-url]

+> **This library is experimental**.
+Therefore the API is unstable and may change without warning.

 The Aptos TypeScript SDK provides a convenient way to interact with the Aptos blockchain using TypeScript.
 It offers a set of utility functions, classes, and types to simplify the integration process and enhance developer productivity.

 This repository supports version >= 0.0.0 of the [Aptos SDK npm package](https://www.npmjs.com/package/@aptos-labs/ts-sdk).